Reactions to Legumes

 Category/GroupTypeFood Examples

-BeansAdzuki, black, borlotti, broad (lima), cannellini,
+BeansAdzuki, bean sprouts, black, borlotti, broad (lima), cannellini,

 carob, flageolet bean, faba, French, green,